feathers-plus/feathers-offline-realtime/README.md

 For example, if a row changes five times, realtime allows an application to respond to each change (such as running hooks), not simply to the net data change to the row.
 - The remote has a very high volume of create, update, patch, and remove activity.
-- Realtime should be treated as **read-only**, because local changes are not propagated back to the remote.

 ## Realtime Case Study